isaacg1/isaacg1.github.io/project-ideas.md

 [SOAP](https://ziv.codes/publications/#soap-one-clean-analysis-of-all-age-based-scheduling-policies)
 to do this analysis.

+There are also work balance considerations.
+Ideally, we should be balancing the amount of low-rank work at both servers, in the style of Gittins.
+This would push us towards sending a job to a server where there's not much low-rank work present, in the style of Guardrails.
+But as we can't differentiate jobs at time of dispatch, there's much less we can do.

 **First step:** Choose a size distribution for which Gittins is simple.
+A good choice is a Decreasing Hazard Rate distribution, such as a hyperexponential distribution, where Gittins is simply Foreground-Background (FB), a.k.a.
+Least Attained Service (LAS).
 Try the above greedy policy.
 Compare against e.g. Join the Shortest Queue (JSQ).

 **Future steps:** Can we prove that unbalancing isn't worth it, if the dispatcher and the server have the same information?